Fluorescence-Tools/quest/README.md

 In QUEST the dyes are approximated by a sphere diffusing within their accessible volume (AV) (see [labellib](https://github.com/Fluorescence-Tools/LabelLib)).

-PET-quenching of the dye by MET, PRO, TYR and TRP residues is approximated by a step function where the dye is quenched with a provided rate contestant if it is closer than a given threshold distance.
+PET-quenching of the dye by MET, HIS, TYR and TRP residues is approximated by a step function where the dye is quenched with a provided rate contestant if it is closer than a given threshold distance.